-Ginny Dybenko is the Executive Director of the University of Waterloo’s Stratford Campus.
-She was recently named one of Canada’s Top 100 Most Powerful Women for her more than 30 years of corporate experience, which includes serving as Dean of the Wilfrid Laurier School of Business and Economics, supporting technical programs for youth, sitting on numerous boards and championing causes for women in business, such as acting as President and Founder of the Waterloo Chapter of the International Women’s Forum.
+Ginny Dybenko has recently retired as Executive Director of the University of Waterloo’s Stratford Campus.
+She was named one of Canada’s Top 100 Most Powerful Women for her more than 30 years of corporate experience, which includes serving as Dean of the Wilfrid Laurier School of Business and Economics, supporting technical programs for youth, sitting on numerous boards and championing causes for women in business, such as acting as President and Founder of the Waterloo Chapter of the International Women’s Forum.

-Tim Kennish is a retired partner of Osler, Hoskin & Harcourt LLP and the firm’s former co-Chair.
-He is considered one of the top Canadian lawyers in his field — competition and antitrust law.
-A graduate of Harvard University and the Osgoode Law School, Tim is a member of the Antitrust Section of the American Bar Association and the past Chair of the Canadian Bar Association, National Competition Law Section.
-He is a past Chair of the Trinity College School Foundation.
+Tim Kennish is a retired partner of the Osler, Hoskin & Harcourt, LLP law firm and a former co-chair of that firm.
+During his time in practice, he was considered one of the top Canadian lawyers in his field - competition and antitrust law.
+A graduate of Harvard College and Osgoode Law School, Tim has been a member of the Antitrust Section of the American Law Association and a past chair of the National Competition Law Section of the Canadian Bar Association.
+He is also a former chair of Trinity College School.

 Graham T. Parsons

 Graham Parsons is a celebrated financial professional with over 30 years of experience.
 He brought the U.S. Harris business model to Canada, launching BMO Harris Private Banking.
 As Executive VP of Global Private Banking for BMO Financial Group, he developed private banking services clients in over 50 offices across North America and select Asian markets.
-Graham is a contributor to the arts and committed to numerous charitable initiatives, serving as the National Chair of the Kids Help Phone Futures Campaign.
+Graham is a contributor to numerous charitable initiatives, including child wellness and cultural institutions.

 Robert C. Wong